MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.RemoteApp/v1.6.1/Get-AzureRemoteAppWorkspace.md

 # Get-AzureRemoteAppWorkspace

 ## SYNOPSIS
-Retrieves information about an azure_2 RemoteApp workspace.
+Retrieves information about an Azure RemoteApp workspace.

 ## SYNTAX